KazuKaku/WingFoldingSystem-with-NewGLDAB-PWMout/README.md

-# WingFoldingSystem with New GLDAB & ppm to PWMout
+# Wing Folding System with New GLDAB & ppm to PWMout
  WingFoldingSystem with PWMout&NewGLDAB by Arduino